Strategies to Help You Stop Overpaying for Broadband, Negotiate Better Rates, and Optimize Your Home Network

 - Negotiating with your current provider using a prepared script is often the fastest way to lock in a promotional rate and lower your monthly expenses.

-Determine Your Actual Internet Speed Needs
+1. Audit Your Current Internet Usage and Speed Needs

 | Household Size/Activity | Recommended Mbps | Ideal Plan Tier |